 One of the best things about Mazel is that they offer three types of drivers, each with a different level of shaft flex to it.
 Let’s go through these, shall we?

 If you find yourself driving the ball across 250-260 yards, then you should get the stiff flex golf club.
 This is perfect for mid-low handicappers.

 This type sits right between S and R and is perfect for golfers who drive their ball from 240-250 yards.

 Finally, we have the regular flex shafts.
-These are among the most popular choices as they cover the most comprehensive range of distance.
+These are among the most popular choices as they cover the most comprehensive range of distances.
 A standard flex shaft can deliver a ball from 210 to 240 yards.

 The only thing you may not like about the driver is its build quality.
 It’s promoted with a Titanium label on top of it, which gives most people the idea that this product is a top-notch one.

 Still, we were expecting a better build quality from this, and this is our only expectation that wasn’t fulfilled.
-You can also read the best product review of TaylorMade sim max fairway wood
+You can also read the best product review of TaylorMade sim max Fairway wood

 Overall, the Mazel Titanium Golf driver 460CC is one of the best drivers on the market.
 If you’re looking for a light and thin golf driver, you should consider this.